The Lane County Human Services Division operates energy assistance, energy education and weatherization programs.

 |St Vincent de Paul in Oakridge

-Energy Education programs teach households how to lower their household energy usage and manage their utility bills.
-The Human Services Division administers four different energy education programs.
+Energy Education programs teach households how to lower their energy usage and manage their utility bills.
+The Human Services Division administers several different energy education programs.
 The largest of these programs is EWEB Customer Care Plus.

 - EWEB Customer Care Plus (ECCP) provides energy education and a kit of energy saving devices to income qualified EWEB customers.
 ECCP also includes bill assistance, financial management education and referrals to weatherization and other community resources.

-Eligibility: EWEB customer household with income at or below 60% of Oregon Median Income.
+Eligibility: EWEB customer households with income at or below 60% of Oregon Median Income.

 Contact: (541) 682-3378 for information